codepath/android_guides/Applying-Data-Binding-for-Views.md

 ### Troubleshooting

+* If you see an error message such as `cannot resolve symbol 'ActivityMainBinding'` then this means that the data binding auto-generated class has not been created.
+Check the following to resolve the issue:

+ 1. Make sure you have the proper `dataBinding.enabled = true` in gradle and trigger "Sync with Gradle"
+ 2. Open the layout file and ensure that the XML file is valid and is wrapped in a `<layout>` tag.
+ 3. Check the layout file for the correct name i.e `activity_main.xml` maps to `ActivityMainBinding.java`.
+ 4. Run `Project => Clean` and `Project => Re-Build` to regenerate the class file.
+ 5. Restart Android Studio and then try the above steps again.

 * If you see an error message such as `**.**.databinding does not exist`, it's likely that there is an error in your data binding template.
 Make sure to look for errors (i.e. forgetting to import a Java class when referencing it within your template).

 * If you are using the data binding library with [[Dagger 2|Dependency Injection With Dagger 2]], you may see errors such as `NoSuchMethodError: ...FluentIterable.append(...)`.
 The solution to this fix is to add the Guava library before the Dagger compiler.
 There appears to be a known [issue](https://code.google.com/p/android/issues/detail?id=205589) that can only be resolved by forcing the Dagger compiler to use a newer Guava version (Dagger 2 appears to have an older version of Guava bundled and without an explicit dependency it uses this version).